intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 - **Location:** Europe/US data centers
 - **Backup:** Automated encrypted backups

+**3. Momentarily, With Groq (Genie AI Chat)**
+- Your Genie messages and relevant context are sent to Groq's servers (United States) only to generate a response
+- Not retained by Groq for training; short-term reliability/abuse logs only (up to 30 days)
+- The conversation itself remains stored on your device, not with Groq or with us

-**3. When You Delete Your Account**
+**4. When You Delete Your Account**
 - All cloud data deleted immediately from Firebase
-- Local data cleared from device
+- Local data, including Genie conversation history, cleared from device
 - Backups purged within 90 days
 - Authentication account permanently removed